TeamHiddenLeaf/Sentiment-analysis-Google-playstore-app-reviews/README.md

 - We have scraped 16000 reviews from Google app playstore from our desired applications.
 Please refer "Scraping Google playstore app reviews" repository for scraping the reviews

+- Utlilized NLTK and regular expressions to implement the text pre-processing modules and SMOTE to balance class labels.

 - Our project implements ML classification models using Logistic Regression, SVM Classifier, KNN Classifier, Naive Bayes, Random Forest Classifier, Decision Tree Classifier to predict the sentiment on the test dataset.

 - In addition, we are improving the classifier by training the reviews dataset using the BERT (Bi-directional Encoding Representations from Transformers) transformer through Hugging Face.